OctopusDeployLabs/helm-migrate-values/README.md

 This Helm plugin enables users to migrate values across chart versions, accounting for changes in the values.yaml schema.

 > **_NOTE:_** The intended usage of this plugin is that it does not apply any changes to the release on its own.
-It simply outputs the values to override, which are meant to be used with `helm upgrade --reset-then-reuse-values`.
+It simply outputs the values to override, which are to be used with `helm upgrade --reset-then-reuse-values`.
 >
 > See [output values](#optional-output-the-migration-to-a-file) section for an example on how to apply the migration to a release